rishvish/DImodelsVis/README.md

 Replacing the points with pie-glyphs could help us to quickly identify any problematic observations in the model.
 For example, we can see here that the diagnostics plots look fine and no assumptions seem to be violated.
-However, we can quickly spot that the all mono-cultures (communities with only 1 species) and certain communities with 2 species have high leverage values compared to all other communities in the data.
+However, we can quickly spot that the all monocultures (communities with only 1 species) and certain communities with 2 species have high leverage values compared to all other communities in the data.